Virus-mimicking mesoporous organosilica nanocapsules with soft framework and rough surface for enhanced cellular uptake and tumor penetration†

-ABSTRACT: Enveloped virus with soft and rough shells have strong penetration ability for cells.
-Inspired by the unique structure of virus, we successfully construct a virus-mimicking mesoporous organosilica nanocapsules (denoted as VMONs) for the first time by decorating small-sized silica nanoparticles on soft mesoporous organosilica hollow spheres.
-TEM and SEM images reveal that the prepared VMONs possess uniform diameters (240 nm), soft framework, rough surface, and excellent dispersity.
-Quantitative nanomechanical mapping further demonstrates that the VMONs possess an extremely low Young's modulus (36 MPa) and scraggly surface.
-In view of the successful construction of the virus-mimicking nanocapsules, the VMONs are further modified with human serum albumin (HSA) and Cy5.5-Maleimide (Mal-Cy5.5) to investigate their cell penetration ability.
-Flow cytometry analysis reveals that the internalization of VMONs@HSA-Cy5.5 increases 2.74-fold compared to that of conventional mesoporous nanosphere.
+An enveloped virus with soft and rough shells has strong penetration ability for cells.
+Inspired by the unique structure of virus, we successfully constructed virus-mimicking mesoporous organosilica nanocapsules (denoted as VMONs) for the first time by decorating small-sized silica nanoparticles on soft mesoporous organosilica hollow spheres.
+TEM and SEM images reveal that the prepared VMONs display uniform diameters (240 nm), a soft framework, a rough surface, and excellent dispersity.
+Quantitative nanomechanical mapping further demonstrates that the VMONs possess an extremely low Young's modulus (36 MPa) and a scraggly surface.
+In view of the successful construction of the virus-mimicking nanocapsules, the VMONs are further modified with human serum albumin (HSA) and Cy5.5-maleimide (Mal-Cy5.5) to investigate their cell penetration ability.
+Flow cytometry analysis reveals that the internalization of VMONs@HSA-Cy5.5 increases 2.74-fold compared to that of the conventional mesoporous nanosphere.
 Confocal laser scanning microscopy images show that the VMONs@HSA-Cy5.5 diffuses deeper for multicellular spheroids compared to both hard and soft mesoporous organosilica nanospheres.
-The penetration ability of the VMONs and SMONs increases 18.49 and 6.13-fold compared that of MONs at the depth of 60 μm.
-Thanks to the excellent cellular penetration ability, the virus-mimicking VMONs@HSA-Cy5.5 can effectively deliver anticancer drug doxorubicin (Dox) into drug resistant MCF-7/ADR human breast cancer cells and significantly enhances chemotherapeutic efficacy.
-Taken together, the constructed virus-mimicking organosilica nanocapsules with soft framework and rough surface possess strong cellular internalization and tumor penetration ability, providing an unique and effective nanoplatform for biomedical applications.
+The penetration ability of the VMONs and SMONs increases 18.49 and 6.13-fold compared to that of MONs at the depth of 60 μm.
+Thanks to the excellent cellular penetration ability, the virus-mimicking VMONs@HSA-Cy5.5 can effectively deliver the anticancer drug doxorubicin (Dox) into drug-resistant MCF-7/ADR human breast cancer cells and significantly enhance the chemotherapeutic efficacy.
+Taken together, the constructed virus-mimicking organosilica nanocapsules with a soft framework and a rough surface possess strong cellular internalization and tumor penetration abilities, providing a unique and effective nanoplatform for biomedical applications.